 Syntax Highlighting allows applying colors to text in the Text Editor to make certain information easier to see.
-The easiest way to apply Syntax Highlighting is to click the Syntax section of the File Bar above each Text Editor as shown in the above figure.
+The easiest way to apply Syntax Highlighting is to click the Syntax section of the Status Bar at the bottom of the application as shown in the figure below.
 Syntax Highlighters can also be applied using the 'Templates > Syntax' menu.
-To remove Syntax Highlighting from a file, click on the Syntax section of the File Bar and select '(none)'.
+To remove Syntax Highlighting from a file, click on the Syntax section of the Status Bar and select '(none - plain)'.
+Note the Syntax section is only shown when editing text files and the Status Bar will display 'Plain' if no Syntax Highlighter is active.